Kuwohi: Access

 Kuwohi is the most accessible mountain top in the Great Smoky Mountains National Park.
 The 7 mi Clingmans Dome Road, which is open annually from April 1 through November 30, begins just past Newfound Gap and leads up the mountain to the Forney Ridge Parking Area, 330 ft below the summit.
 A 1/2 mi paved trail leads from the parking lot to the observation tower.
-The short, steep trail provides a small visitor information center and park store staffed by the Great Smoky Mountains Association.
+The short, steep trail provides a small visitor information center and park store staffed by Smokies Life, the park's non-profit.
 The trail offers a glimpse of the often hostile environment of highland Appalachia, passing through the spruce-fir forest and its accompanying blowdowns and dead Fraser Firs.

 The Appalachian Trail (A.T.) crosses Kuwohi, passing immediately north of the observation tower.
 A 7.5 mi leg of the trail connects the mountain with Newfound Gap and provides the only access to the mountain in winter months.
 The nearest A.T. backcountry shelters are the Double Spring Gap Shelter, which is 2.6 mi to the west near the Goshen Prong junction, and the Mount Collins shelter, which is 4 mi to the east near the A.T.'s junction with the Sugarland Mountain Trail.
 Kuwohi is the upper terminus for several additional hiking trails, including the Forney Ridge Trail (to Andrews Bald) and the Forney Creek Trail (to the Benton MacKaye Trail on the shores of Fontana Lake).

 The western terminus of the Mountains-to-Sea Trail, which connects the Smokies to the Outer Banks of North Carolina, is located atop Kuwohi.
 It follows the Appalachian Trail for 3.8 mi to the east, where it then begins to descend toward the Blue Ridge Parkway, via the Fork Ridge Trail.